AndrewLu33/Stock-Market-Prediction-Using-Deep-Learning/README.md

 🟧 Topic-distributed sentiment extracted from financial news

-I served as the main developer responsible for building and integrating the complete deep learning pipeline.
+I served as the main developer, responsible for building and integrating the complete deep learning pipeline.

 🚀 Project Overview